Being a grandparent during separation or divorce

 Many grandparents support their grandchildren’s families during separation or divorce.

-You might be worried about how your grandchildren will cope with new family arrangements.
+You might be worried about how your grandchild will cope with new family arrangements.
 It might help to know that children are usually OK if they have a secure emotional base, encouragement, routine, protection and the support of a loving parent.

-If you’ve got a good relationship with your grandchildren’s parents, you might even be able to talk over some of the problems together.
+If you’ve got a good relationship with your grandchild’s parents, you might even be able to talk over some of the problems together.
 It can help to practise what you want to say so that you’re positive, supportive and non-judgmental.